-Note: Epinephrine and adrenaline are synonymous terms; Norepinphrine (or Noreadrenaline) are different NT with similar effect.
+Note: Epinephrine and adrenaline are synonymous terms; Norepinephrine (or Noreadrenaline) are different NT with similar effects.
 Adrenaline can also serve as a hormone in your body.

 Both types are also secreted by the adrenal gland (which sits on top of your kidney) and then they serve as a hormone in your body in times of stress.
 (On the difference between Neurotransmitters and Hormones – read on)

-Now, obviously not all the stuff that make you feel better is really good for you, and it’s no accident that many drugs stimulate its release and absorption.
+Now, not all the stuff that makes you feel better is good for you, and it’s no accident that many drugs stimulate its release and absorption.

 Drugs that encourage Dopamine release or increase its duration in your brain (like cocaine) stimulate us and can make us feel awesome and energized, but also make us psychologically addicted to that superficial feeling of hype.